 Another New York state variety, the Macoun was introduced in 1923 as a McIntosh – Jersey Black cross.
 Named after Canadian fruit breeder W.T.
 Macoun, this apple has a very strong following and is an excellent, extremely crispy, eating apple.
-We have had people turn around and leave when told we are out of Macouns.
+It is by far one of our most requested varieties!
 Many use Macouns for cooking, but they are excellent fresh eating apples, too.

 This is the classic English apple, often regarded as the finest of all dessert apples (fresh eating apples).
 It arose in England in the 19th century as a chance seedling.

 Most likely found in Skowhegan, ME, before 1880, this apple is named after its grayish hue and distinct pear-like flavor.
 It is mentioned as being grown by C.A.
 Marston of Skowhegan in the 1885 Maine Agricultural Yearbook.
 Just a few miles away, Steve and Marilyn Meyerhans own The Apple Farm (Marilyn is a cousin of the McDougals).
 There were five or six Gray Pearmain trees in the orchard when Steve and Marilyn purchased it more than 30 years ago from Royal Wentworth, and those trees were already old.
 Unfortunately they never thought to ask the soft-spoken Wentworth about the apple.
 Its true origin may remain forever a mystery.
 These apples keep extremely well; eat them in the fall, winter or spring.
 They also produce excellent juice.